stephaneVercouillieBMID/slate/source/index.html.md

 The itsme App itself also leverages the OpenID Connect authentication flow to allow native apps to perform the authentication easily and safely.
 By using this flow, the end user will be automatically redirected from your App (or your web page in the mobile browser) to the itsme App.
 After authenticating himself (or rejecting the authentication), he will be redirected back to your App.

-In case the itsme App is not present on the device
+In case the itsme App is not present on the device,

 In order to trigger this flow, you MUST send the Authorization Request to the following authorization endpoint: `https://mobileapp.sixdots.be/mobile/authorize`